PPSchL/scribus-photobook-scripts/README.md

 ### Introduction
 This repository cointains a collection of scribus scripts that facilitate the creation of photobooks in scribus.
-You start with a page of same-size image frames that you can then adapt to your taste and needs by combinig several frames into a single one (combine images), or split a frame into several smaller ones (split image).

 I started this collection of scripts because I became frustrated with the photobook printing services that do not allow saving your creations except on the site itsself.
 This obviously means that if the site closes down or for whatever reasons decides to remove your photobooks, you will have to start from scratch.
 After some research on alternatives, I decided to create my photobooks in scribus and export them to pdf for screen viewing (at 150 ppi) or printing (at 300 ppi).
 Your scribus photobooks are best saved with your images, are very small because they do not contain the pictures themselves but only links to the pictures, and can use all sorts of image formats, including even the new and very convenient JPEG XL files.
 Pdfs can be generated as needed, with different resolutions and color profiles.

 As I live in France, I had some problems finding a photobook print service that accepts pdf files.
 I finally found [flexilivres](https://www.flexilivre.com/fichier/), which gives me good results (I am not linked to them in any way, and do not endorse them, I just provide this information for your convenience).
 I found that they apparently convert PDF pages to image files, so you may be able to manually use a similar approach to use other print services with pdf files.

+In this version 2, the page build scripts are all available from a graphical main menu, where you can choose your layout depending on the number of landscape, portrait or square photographs that you want to use.
+All the previous scripts are still available too, and some (like swap-frames, combine-images or split-image are still only available in the from of the previous version, because there is no advantage in integrating them in the main menu (actually, you would need a higher number of clicks if it was implemented in the main menu))

 These photobook scripts are very simple and tailored to my specific way of working, therefore I do not accept collaboration on improving the scripts.
 You are obviously wellcome to fork or clone the repository, although if you are fluent in python programming you definitely do not need my scripts!

+### A warning to Mac users of Version 2.
+Version 2 uses a graphical user interface built using tkinter, which is often not installed correctly on Macs because the python version natively installed on Macs is not complete.
+In order to make sure the scripts work perfectly, you will have to install python for Mac from the official python.org website [python website](https://www.python.org/).
+Just go to the "Downloads" tab and select "macOS".
+Full information on the installation process can be found here: [install on macOS](https://docs.python.org/3/using/mac.html)

-### installation
+### Version 2 installation
 - download all files from github resulting in a zip file (click on the **<>Code** menu and select **Download Zip**):

   ![down-load menu](docs/img/download-zip.png)

+- Alternatively, you can click on "Version 2, with GUI" below "Releases" on the menu to the right and then download the source code as a zip file
+#### first installation (version 1 not installed)
 - create a directory for scribus scripts at a convenient location
 - define this directory as scripts directory in scribus preferences
 - extract all files (including hidden directories and files) into this scripts directory